-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - 6.
-When contracting out rulemaking-related functions for which there is a risk of a personal conflict of interest by a covered employee of the contractor, agencies should provide in the contract that the contractor will not assign functions to any employee who has an actual or perceived conflict of interest and, as appropriate, provide employee training on recognizing and disclosing personal conflicts.
-The contract should also provide that, in the event that an employee improperly performs a function despite the existence of a personal conflict of interest, the contractor will disclose the conflict to the agency and undertake appropriate remedial action. - 7.
-When contracting out rulemaking-related functions for which there is a risk of misuse of confidential information, agencies should provide in the contract that the contractor will ensure that any employee handling such information has been appropriately trained on the necessary safeguards.
-The contract should also provide that the contractor will disclose any breach of this obligation to the agency and undertake appropriate remedial actions.
-Transparency - 8.
-When an agency uses a contractor to perform an activity closely associated with an IGF in a specific rulemaking, the agency should consider disclosing the contractor's role in the rulemaking docket, the notice of proposed rulemaking, or the preamble to the final rule, including, if legally permissible, identifying the contractor. - 9.
-Agencies should ensure that their agreements with contractors will allow the agencies to meet legal requirements for disclosure of information in connection with the rulemaking process and judicial review.
-Intergovernmental Guidance 10.
-The Office of Management and Budget should consider assessing whether current agency practices align with broader procurement best practices and providing guidance on contractor-performed functions associated with rulemaking processes.
-Among other things, this guidance might provide specific examples of rulemaking-
+- 85 its assigned functions in a way that does not create an actual or perceived conflict of86 interest. - 87 6.
+When contracting out rulemaking-related functions for which there is a risk of a personal conflict of interest by a covered employee of the contractor, agencies should 88 89 provide in the contract that the contractor will not assign functions to any employee 90 who has an actual or perceived conflict of interest and, as appropriate, provide 91 employee training on recognizing and disclosing personal conflicts.
+The contract 92 should also provide that, in the event that an employee improperly performs a 93 function despite the existence of a personal conflict of interest, the contractor will 94 disclose the conflict to the agency and undertake appropriate remedial action. - 95 7.
+When contracting out rulemaking-related functions for which there is a risk of misuse 96 of confidential information, agencies should provide in the contract that the contractor 97 will ensure that any employee handling such information has been appropriately 98 trained on the necessary safeguards.
+The contract should also provide that the 99 contractor will disclose any breach of this obligation to the agency and undertake 100 appropriate remedial actions.